Arisotura/Blargboard-extras/README.md

 # Blargboard Extras

-Blargboard is a forum software developed in PHP and MySQL based off of ABXD.
-Download it [here](http://github.com/LifeMushroom/Blargboard/).
+Blargboard is a forum software developed in PHP and MySQL based off of ABXD by StapleButter.
+Download it where ever you can find it, as it is dead.

 This is where themes, ranksets, and addons will be uploaded.